joana-nicolaasponder/backlogbuddy/README.md

 - Game Information Retrieval: Users can access detailed information about each game in their backlog, including title, genre, release date, and platform.

-- User Authentication (Optional): Optionally, the app can support user registration and authentication to enable personalized backlog management.
+- User Authentication: Optionally, the app can support user registration and authentication to enable personalized backlog management.

 ## The primary goals of the Backlog Buddy app are to: